Vengeance (2005): Storylines

 The event featured six professional wrestling matches that resulted from scripted storylines.
 Results were predetermined by WWE's writers on the Raw brand, while storylines were produced on WWE's weekly television show, Monday Night Raw.

 The main feud heading into Vengeance was between Batista and Triple H, with the two battling over the World Heavyweight Championship.
 After Batista defeated Triple H at WrestleMania 21, they continued to fight over the World Heavyweight Championship at Backlash, which saw Batista retain the title.
-Following Backlash, a series of Gold Rush Tournament matches to determine a number one contender to face Batista for the World title took place with Kane, Shawn Michaels, Edge, and Chris Benoit winning in the first round of the tournament.
+Following Backlash, a series of Gold Rush Tournament matches to determine a number one contender to face Batista for the World Heavyweight Championship took place with Kane, Shawn Michaels, Edge, and Chris Benoit winning in the first round of the tournament.
 In this round, Benoit forced Triple H to submit to the Sharpshooter, Benoit's submission finisher.
 On the May 23 episode of Raw, Batista faced Edge, who had won the tournament to become the number one contender for the World Heavyweight Championship.
 Batista retained the title after he pinned Edge following a Batista Bomb.
 Following the match, Triple H attacked Batista with a sledgehammer and challenged him to a Hell in a Cell match.
 After making the challenge, Triple H performed a Pedigree to Batista on the World title.
 Batista accepted Triple H's challenge, which led to a contract signing for their scheduled match at Vengeance, which would be for the World Heavyweight Championship in a Hell in a Cell match.